Glossary of Technical SEO Terms

 The term “robots” is a convenient way to refer to a complex collection of different programs (or algorithms) that search engines use to understand and evaluate websites.

 A canonical URL is the official, or preferred, version of a URL.
 The canonical URL is defined in a link tag contained in the head of the HTML document.
+This can help resolve duplicate content.
 Similarly, there is also the concept of a canonical domain, which is the preferred and official version of the website’s domain (with or without www, with or without https).

 Click (SERP Click)

-In Google Search Console, a click represents the number of people who clicked to a page on the website from the search result page.
+In Google Search Console, a click represents the number of people who clicked to a page on the website from the search engine result page (or SERP).
 This includes clicks on various search features but does not include clicks on ads.
 This number is deduplicated so multiple clicks from the same search result will only show as a single click.

 Core Web Vitals (CWV)

-Core Web Vitals is part of the Google Page Experience Algorithm and is designed to measures three aspects of a website’s user experience related to speed: First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS).
+Core Web Vitals is part of the Google Page Experience Algorithm and is designed to measure three aspects of a website’s user experience related to speed: First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS).
+Starting in March 2024, Google will include Interaction to Next Paint (INP) as a replacement for FID.

 Crawling is one of two primary operations for search engine robots.
 A robot is designed to crawl every URL it finds unless methods are used to prevent crawling.
 During a crawl, the robot fetches the content from a known URL and saves that content for further processing by the search engine.
 The primary SEO crawling goal is to ensure a robot can successfully find everything it should while finding nothing it shouldn’t.